 '''

-rh = 80.

-do !Initialize the relative humidity (%)
+!Initialize the relative humidity (%)

+!Repeat the following statement block

 rh = rh - 25. !Decrement the relative humidity

 if (rh<=0) exit !Stop repeating if humidity is invalid

 y = x / rh !Perform some calculation

-enddo

 '''

 Modify subroutine getsounding to read each line of the sounding file, and display the line to the screen as it reads it.
 Hint: read each line as a character string called "line".